 If you’d like to consult more wine bar picks, consult this guide.
 Stellar spots for craft cocktails in Florence?
 Hit this up.

 And if you can’t make it to Florence- I have a couple ideas to bring Florence to your home.
-Want to learn how to make the perfect Negroni at home or be guided through a wine and cheese pairing by an Italian sommelier?
-Consider one of my company’s virtual events and online tours!
-Want real deal Italian food sent to you?
-Consider a summer aperitivo baskets!
+Want the perfect Negroni at home or real deal Italian food sent to you?
+Join our Negroni Club or snag one of our Food Lover’s boxes to be mailed to you with love from Florence